-I’m scrolling through Facebook at three in the morning and in an unruly state of mind when an ad hovering about the margins catches my peripheral.
+I’m scrolling through Facebook at three in the morning when an ad hovering about the margins catches my peripheral.
 There is a girl in red flannel, legs dangling as she sits at the edge of a rocky cliff, stoic as she watches a picturesque sunset vanish over the distant horizon.
 The text, a smooth black font, reads: “Click Here to Find Someone that Understands.”

 I sit up in bed, intrigued.
 The light from the screensaver on my TV casts a faint glow across the room, alternating flashes of color as the digitally rendered fireworks erupt and the vanish from the display.
 The floor is covered by a mixture of clothes – some dirty and some less dirty – and torn up packaging from Amazon boxes.
 Next to the bed, my nightstand is littered with empty plates and junk food wrappings, with a stack of empty cups towering alongside a Target lamp whose bulb has been burned out for about six months now.